-Considering that just last year a study found that London was the most expensive city to live in (in the whole world), it’s not surprising that the biggest complaint visitors to the city make is that everything is just so expensive!
-Luckily, if you plan it right, London doesn’t have to break the bank and can totally be done on a budget.
-There are still plenty of free things to do in London!
+As one of the most expensive cities in Europe, it’s no surprise that most complaints both residents and locals alike make is just how extortionate the Big Smoke can be.
+However, luckily, if you plan it right, London doesn’t have to break the bank and can totally be done on a budget.
+After all, there are still plenty of free things to do in London!

 #1 Sky Garden